PrototypeActual/AutoHAProxy-CentOS7/README.md

 What you will still need to do

-1. During the script it will open up the vi text editor so you can edit the last line
+During the script it will open up the vi text editor so you can edit the last line

-2. The last line needs to have the server ip where it says ENTERIPOFHTTPDSERVER Ex. server Apache1 192.168.1.10:80 check cookie s1
+The last line needs to have the server ip where it says ENTERIPOFHTTPDSERVER Ex. server Apache1 192.168.1.10:80 check cookie s1

-3. If you need to add more servers you can enter a new line with the same format as that last line.
+If you need to add more servers you can enter a new line with the same format as that last line.

-4. If you add more servers make sure to change the name, and IP.
-You also will need to change s1 to s2 and so on
+If you add more servers make sure to change the name, and IP.
+-You may need to change the the number after the s to the number that server is in the list

-5. You will also need to update the login for the stats page or comment out 5a. stats auth admin:haproxy
+You will also need to update the login for the stats page or comment out -stats auth admin:haproxy
-5b.
-This line is located in the haproxy config file under the frontend section.
+-This line is located in the haproxy config file under the frontend section